bilgeeyilmaz/Network-Programming-Project-2/README.md

 23456: Connects via the Relay Server.

-## Commands
-You can use the following formats in the chat window:

-Action	Command Format	Example
-General Message	(Type directly)	Hello everyone!
-- Private Message 1	/pm <name> <message>	/pm John How are you?
-- Private Message 2	@<name>: <message>	@John: Is the project done?

 ## File Descriptions
 - chat_server.py: Accepts connections (accept), broadcasts messages to all users, filters private messages, and handles logging.